Minnesota Marijuana Distribution Laws

 What Is Possession With Intent To Distribute Marijuana in Minnesota?

-Marijuana is illegal for recreational use in Minnesota.
 Persons could be charged for marijuana possession if they are caught carrying or transporting cannabis products unlawfully, and they could face serious punishments if convicted.
 The penalties for marijuana possession under Minnesota law depend on the amount of cannabis recovered from offenders.
-Per Section 152.027 of the Minnesota Statutes, offenders convicted of carrying 42.5 grams or less of marijuana products are guilty of petty misdemeanors punishable by $200 maximum fines.
+Anyone convicted of carrying more than 2 oz. but less than 4 oz. of marijuana products is guilty of petty misdemeanors punishable by $300 maximum fines.
 They may also be required to participate in drug education programs.

 When there is proof suggesting that an offender planned to transfer cannabis products to others, their possession charge could be elevated to possession with intent to distribute.
 Having large quantities of cannabis products could be used as evidence of possession with intent to distribute.
 However, a prosecutor can point to other facts, such as the possession of baggies used for packaging cannabis for sale.
 Also, having weighing scales, guns, large amounts of cash, and chemicals commonly used to extract or manufacture cannabis products illegally may be considered evidence suggesting an intent to distribute.
 The severity of punishment an offender gets when convicted of marijuana possession with intent to distribute in Minnesota depends on whether or not they received remuneration for giving cannabis products to others.
 In addition, Minnesota law classifies the penalties for cannabis possession with intent to distribute based on the amounts of cannabis products recovered from offenders.